fmustapha/JQuery-Bootstrap-ToDoList/README.md

 # JQuery-Bootstrap-ToDoList
-A todo list implemented with JQuery and Bootstrap 4
+A todo list app implemented with JQuery and Bootstrap 4